 Venus is much brighter than any other planet viewed in Earth’s sky.
-It’s the third-brightest object in the sky, after the sun and moon.
-Click the links below to learn more about why Venus is so bright and when to see it as its brightest:
+It’s the third-brightest object in the sky, after the sun and moon, and right now it’s at another time of greatest brilliancy on July 9-10, 2015.
+Look for Venus now in the west after sunset.
+It’s near another very bright planet – but not as bright as Venus.
+The other planet is Jupiter.
+Click the links below to learn more about why Venus is so bright and how to see it as its brightest:

 With Venus, something else is going on.
 Astronomers use the term albedo to describe how bright a planet is in absolute terms.
 When sunlight strikes a planet, some of the light is absorbed by the planet’s surface or atmosphere – and some is reflected.
 Albedo is a comparison between how much light strikes an object – and how much is reflected.

 Venus has the highest albedo of any major planet in our solar system.
 Its albedo is close to .7, meaning it reflects about 70 percent of the sunlight striking it.
 When the moon is close to full in Earth’s sky, it can look a lot brighter than Venus, but the moon reflects only about 10 percent of the light that hits it.
 The moon’s low albedo is due to the fact that our companion world is made of dark volcanic rock.
 It appears bright to us only because of its nearness to Earth.
 It’s only about a light-second away, in contrast for several light-minutes for Venus.